 To answer this question, we might respond with several questions of our own, such as: “who is WE?” or “where is THERE?”
 It is a question that can be either simple or loaded.
-We might think about career or personal milestones that we have set (and whether we have been successful in checking them off the list); places we have gone to (perhaps as a child you consistently asked this question to the adults on long car rides); or social, emotional and cultural viewpoints.
+We might think about career or personal milestones that we have set (and whether we have been successful in checking them off the list); places we have gone to (perhaps as a child you asked this question to the adults on long car rides); or social, emotional and cultural viewpoints (i.e. are we truly a democracy?).
 The answer to “are we there yet?” is completely subjective and largely depends on individual and/or group experiences and perspectives.

-On Saturday, March 23, my wife and I joined the artist, Kameelah Janan Rasheed and several others on an ‘artist’s walk’ between the Brooklyn Museum and the Brooklyn Central Library.
+On Saturday, March 23, my wife, myself, and several others, joined the artist, Kameelah Janan Rasheed, on an artist’s walk between the Brooklyn Museum and the Brooklyn Central Library.
 We began our discussion on the steps outside of the museum, where Rasheed’s I AM POROUS.
 TODAY, I LEAK PREPOSITIONS.
 SO, I WILL ASK AGAIN, DO YOU HAVE A SIEVE?
 (2018) is installed.
-The installation is composed of several vinyl propositions affixed to the concrete steps, which read (to name a few) ‘after’ ‘before’ ‘above’ ‘along’ and ‘below.’
-Rasheed prompted us to pick a word that spoke to us and our relationship to others and stand next to it.
-We then partook in a conversation with the other people who chose the same word.
-My wife and I choose the word ‘after’ and along with three other strangers, we engaged in a discussion regarding the language functions of the word.
-Our cohort came up with definitions, syntax, concepts and intersectional relationships for ‘after’.
-We then regrouped with Rasheed and the others and discussed how all the prepositions have multiple meanings in regards to how we think about past, present and future narratives and constructs.
+The installation is composed of several vinyl words affixed to the concrete steps, which read (to name a few) ‘after’ ‘before’ ‘above’ ‘along’ and ‘below.’
+Rasheed prompted us to pick a word that spoke to us and stand next to it, and have a conversation with the other people who chose the same word.
+We were in the group that chose ‘after.’
+Collectively, we came up with definitions, syntax, concepts and intersectional relationships for the word.
+We then regrouped with Rasheed and the rest of the participants and discussed how all vocabulary derives meaning in regards to how we think about and experience different cultural narratives and social constructs.

-We then went into the museum and gathered around Kameelah Janan Rasheed’s A QUESTION IS A SENTENCE DESIGNED TO ELICIT A RESPONSE.
-TODAY, WE WANT TO KNOW WHAT THE SLOPPY FUTURE HOLDS (2018), which consists of four textile banners, on view within the museum’s entrance.
-The artwork’s intent is to prompt individuals of all ages to elicit responses to problem posing questions (Freire, 1970) including: “Are we there yet?”
+After this activity, we went into the museum and gathered around Rasheed’s A QUESTION IS A SENTENCE DESIGNED TO ELICIT A RESPONSE.
+TODAY, WE WANT TO KNOW WHAT THE SLOPPY FUTURE HOLDS (2018), an installation of four large textile banners.
+The artwork’s intent is to prompt individuals of all ages to coalesce and elicit responses to problem-posing questions (a method designed by Paulo Freire where teachers and learners partake in non-hierarchical listening, dialogue and action, in order to solve problems together) including: “Are we there yet?”
 “After hope, then what?”
 “Is this the last time?” and “Did you think it would get easier after this?”

 We were invited to congregate around a question that we felt was most pertinent to our own lives and discussed it with others in our group who chose the same question.
-The responses ranged from personal to collective and addressed themes that are social, emotional and political.
-We spoke about what we thought the future might hold in relationship to our sense of self, collective identity and the environment.
+The responses addressed social, emotional and political themes.
+We spoke about what we thought the future might hold in relationship to our sense of self, society and the environment.
 In times of flux and ambiguity (which largely define our contemporary culture), it is helpful to come together and share feelings, aspirations, assessments and ideas about how we can address pertinent societal issues going forward.

-Participatory-centered artwork has major benefits on the way we construct knowledge and experience in a collaborative environment.
-Rasheed’s installations at the Brooklyn Museum and the Brooklyn Library are the crux of inquiry based learning, where questions and actions, rather than statements, become the impetus for the creation of knowledge.
-Rasheed’s practice embodies a constructivist form of pedagogy, centered on formulating knowledge through socialization and collaboration.
-In fact, prior to becoming a full-time artist, Rasheed was a high school history teacher.
+Participatory-centered artwork benefits how we express and receive information in a collaborative environment.
+We learn from actively listening to one another share our prior knowledge, ideas and experiences.
+We construct new knowledge from our collective discussions and through the creative process.
+Rasheed’s installations at the Brooklyn Museum and the Brooklyn Library encourage inquiry and exploration.
+Questions and actions become the impetus for the creation of knowledge and new social, cultural and cognitive experiences.
+Her practice embodies an experiential form of pedagogy, centered on formulating understandings through socialization and collaboration.
+She realizes that making subjects personal, challenging and rewarding, are principles to developing lifelong learners.
+Prior to becoming a full-time artist, Rasheed was a high school history teacher.

-Rasheed’s artistic practice combines progressive pedagogy, history and literacy, focusing on the intersection of these elements with multicultural identity and placemaking.
-Scoring the Stacks is both an engaging activity and a teachable moment, where we co-create new knowledge in collaboration with the artist, in order to make insightful realizations about our unique relationships with history and public spaces.
+Scoring the Stacks is both an engaging activity and a problem-posing method of education, where we co-create new knowledge in collaboration with the artist, in order to make insightful realizations about our unique relationships with history and public spaces.
 The Brooklyn Museum and Brooklyn Library are ideal environments for an artful activation of public space, because they function as pedagogical institutions for the community at large.

 References, Notes, Suggested Reading: